miatsivitse/python-api-challenge/README.md

 In the northern hemisphere, Wind Speed (mph) vs. Latitude has no correlation.
 In the southern hemisphere, Wind Speed (mph) vs. Latitude has a weak correlation.

+## Part 2: VacationPy

+The goal of this section was to use the Geoapify API and the geoViews Python library to plan future vacation location using map visualizations.
+First, I configured gmaps to create a map, using Lat and Lng as locations and humidity as the weight.
+I also added a heatmap layer to the map.

+I then created a new dataframe, narrowing down the data to fit ideal weatehr criteria, such as a max temperture between 60 degrees and 75 degrees, zero cloudiness and wind speed less than 10 m/s.
+As a result, the dataset was narrowed down to 19 cities in total.

+I then stored the data into a new variable named hotel_df and prepared to run API calls from Google Places to retrieve hotel data for each of the cities.
+Once the API call was run and the nearest hotel data was populated in hotel_df, I configured the marker layer as well as added hotel marks to the heatmap.